rullmann/bundlewrap-firewalld/README.md

     'metadata': {
         'firewalld': {
-            'default_zone': 'public', # optional, add all interfaces to this zone 'custom_zones': True, # optional, add each interface to the specified zone 'ports': [ # optional, add custom ports which will be opened "321/tcp",
+            'default_zone': 'internal', # optional, add all interfaces to this zone 'custom_zones': True, # optional, add each interface to the specified zone 'ports': [ # optional, add custom ports which will be opened "321/tcp",